 About

-Seohee Eto/Kim is a fashion researcher and practitioner who received her BA in Fashion Design Technology from London College of Fashion in 2016 and her MA in Fashion Design from Royal College of Art, London, in 2018.
+Seohee Kim is a fashion researcher and practitioner who received her BA in Fashion Design Technology from London College of Fashion in 2016 and her MA in Fashion Design from Royal College of Art, London, in 2018.
 She is currently a doctoral researcher in the Graduate School of Fine Arts at Tokyo University of the Arts.
 As a co-founder of Textum Club, a platform dedicated to critical fashion research, where she continues to investigate the intersection of theory and practice in fashion, working between Tokyo and Seoul.